rohan-varma/scripts/vim_notes.md

 ** Key repeat stuff **
 - First, sys preferences -> keyboard -> enable key repeat, fast, short time until detection

 - VSCode vim: run this command defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false

+- VSCode vim: allow vimrc keybinds to work with VSCode vim

+  - Need to add them into your settings.json

+  - Mine is at /Users/rvarm1/Library/Application Support/VSCode /User/settings.json

+  - Add the following:

+    ```
+    "vim.insertModeKeyBindings": [
+            // {
+            //     "before": ["j", "j"],
+            //     "after": ["<esc>"]
+            // },
+            {
+                "before": ["<c-a>"],
+                "after": ["<esc>", "0", "i"]
+            },
+            {
+                "before": ["<c-e>"],
+                "after": ["<esc>", "$", "a"]
+            }
+       ],
+    ```

+    the ctrl + a will take you to the beginning of the line and put you in insert mode, the ctrl + e will take you to the end of the line and put you in insert mode

+    you should also be able to find this settings.json file and edit it from searching for it within VSCode itself.